-Dual Degree Programs The NPL dual degree options offer exciting interdisciplinary opportunities for nonprofit leadership students.
+The NPL dual degree options offer exciting interdisciplinary opportunities for nonprofit leadership students.
 Students work closely with their academic advisors in both degree programs to determine their individual courses of study.
 In all situations, separate applications are required for each degree program.
+When they graduate, students receive a separate diploma for each degree completed.
 Dual degree students who are receiving an SP2 grant will receive their award as stipulated in their admissions decision letter, throughout their time in the NPL program.
 Awards are distributed on a pro-rated basis in each term for each course that a student takes towards the NPL degree.
 Awards will be applied to courses that a student takes in the other degree program, provided that the course is fulfilling an NPL program requirement, and regardless of whether SP2 is the home school in that term.
 Students must work closely with their academic advisor in order to ensure that the SP2 Office of Financial Aid is apprised of their course of study in order to correctly disburse awards each term.
 NPL/Bachelor of Arts (BA) The Master of Science in Nonprofit Leadership is an innovative degree option available to students in Penn’s College of Arts and Sciences who embrace the challenge of transforming and leading in the nonprofit sector.
 Highly qualified students complete this accelerated program in one semester beyond their BA degree.
 NPL/Juris Doctor (JD) Graduates are prepared to assume positions of leadership in law and nonprofit, ready to transform nonprofits, social enterprises and international NGOs by applying their training in both professions.
 NPL/Master of Public Health (MPH) This dual degree program combines the efforts of public health and nonprofit leadership to support students passionate about public health research and practice and social impact through nonprofits and social enterprises.
 NPL/Master of Social Work (MSW) This dual degree program combines the efforts of social work and nonprofit leadership to support students passionate about social change and social impact on both the micro (clinical practice) and macro (societal and policy) levels.
-Dual degree options are only available to students enrolled in the on-campus program.